Encircling a cloud shrouded Moelfre28th February 2009

-By the end of last week, I was gagging for blue skies and sun so, being the outdoors type that I am, it was maybe inevitable the I would find myself among hills at the weekend if there was a chance of any sun on offer.
-Suitably enough, Saturday was offering and my mind turned to another excursion to Welsh hill country where I hadn’t been for over a year and a half.
+By the end of last week, I was gagging for blue skies and sun so, being the outdoors type that I am, it was maybe inevitable that I would find myself among hills at the weekend if there was a chance of any sun on offer.
+Suitably enough, Saturday was offering, and my mind turned to another excursion into Welsh hill country where I hadn’t been for over a year and a half.
 I was to spend a few good hours in the vicinity of the Rhinogs with low cloud stopping any ambitions to ascend a hill in their tracks.

-That’s not to say that their wasn’t sun too but the clag attenuated things somewhat.
-On train journey from Macclesfield, I saw plenty of sunlit hill country while we crossed Shropshire and I might have been tempted to stop off at Caersws at the same time as another bunch of walkers if the Rhinog plan hadn’t crystallised strongly in my mind.
-From there west, great wads of cloud were about and often obscured the sun too.
-Skies were clearer after passing Machynlleth and I assumed that Cadair Idris was in part responsible to the lumps that pervaded overhead.
+That’s not to say that there wasn’t sun too, but the clag attenuated things somewhat.
+On the train journey from Macclesfield, I saw plenty of sunlit hill country while we crossed Shropshire and I might have been tempted to stop off at Caersws at the same time as another bunch of walkers if the Rhinog plan hadn’t crystallised strongly in my mind.
+From there to the west, great wads of cloud were about and often obscured the sun too.
+The skies were clearer after passing Machynlleth and I assumed that Cadair Idris was in part responsible for the lumps that pervaded overhead.
 Still more were ahead of me after reaching Dyffryn Ardudwy, following a journey that took in busy trains.
-An alternative culture event (manga or anime, anyone?) in Telford certainly drew folk in droves but the school mid-term break might have it hand in this too.
+An alternative culture event (manga or anime, anyone?) in Telford certainly drew folk in droves, but the school midterm break might have it hand in this too.
 Things were set to be far, far quieter on the return leg.

 The first thing that I needed to do in Dyffryn was acquire a map, a need that is so unlike me.
-Having maps is a task that is always on the to do list so this mishap was unusual.
+Having maps is a task that is always on the to-do list, so this mishap was unusual.
 Nevertheless, I soon fulfilled my needs in the Village Store and I was very grateful for the chance.
-Needing to get a new map was not even close to the end of the world since I have some ideas worked out in my mind anyway and the one that I already had did predate the advent of the Open Access areas that allow such piece of mind in exploring more remote parts.
+Needing to get a new map was not even close to the end of the world, since I do have some ideas worked out in my mind anyway and the one that I already had did predate the advent of the Open Access areas that allow such peace of mind in exploring more remote parts.
 Saying all of that, I would have felt very “naked” without one and it’s certainly not something that I’d leave to chance again.

-Having satisfied myself, I began my descent to reach a bridleway that I had planned on using.
+Having satisfied myself, I began my descent to reach a bridleway that I had intended to use.
 My northbound course took me from one valley to another and with new hills to see.
-Foel Ddu lay across from me while Rhinog Fawr, Rhinog Fach and perhaps Y Llethr nestling behind lesser bumps.
-These heights weren’t so clag-bound as those that I been seeing earlier but cloud remained abundant, limiting sunshine to spouts from any openings.
+Foel Ddu lay across from me while Rhinog Fawr, Rhinog Fach and perhaps Y Llethr nestled behind lesser bumps.
+These heights weren’t so clag-bound as those that I had been seeing earlier, but cloud remained abundant, limiting sunshine to spouts from any openings.

 Return train journey to Dyffryn Ardudwy, changing at Stoke-on-Trent, Wolverhampton and Machynlleth on the outbound portion while the return trip only involved a change at Wolverhampton.